Brazil delivering great quotes to go with great goals

 NO FEAR

-Germany, one of the favorites to triumph in Brazil, are clearly not afraid of facing anyone after their 4-0 demolition of Portugal.
+Germany, one of the favourites to triumph in Brazil, are clearly not afraid of facing anyone after their 4-0 demolition of Portugal.

 Instead they are striking fear into their opponents, especially through Thomas Mueller, who scored a hat-trick against the Portuguese.